atsmith813/tube-tunes/README.md

 ## How it works
-Whenever I find YouTube videos that I want to convert, I email them to myself with a designated subject line (i.e. new music) and I paste in the YouTube links sepearted by spaces ' ' into the body of the email.
+Whenever I find YouTube videos that I want to convert, I email them to myself with a designated subject line (i.e. new music) and I paste in the YouTube links separated by spaces ' ' into the body of the email.

 The script will poll the inbox for any unread messages of the designated subject line, parse